firedew/dewpress/docs/index.md

 1. As a cli (uses Vite under the hood)
 2. As a Vite plugin

 Both are valid options and will be fully supported.
-Including the option to move from one option to another at a later stage if desired.
+Including the possibility to move from one option to another at a later stage if desired.

 ### Why would you choose one above the other?